pavanadapa/advstats/README.md

 | Data Point 1       | Data Point 3       |
 | Data Point 2       | Data Point 4       |

 The required supporting can also just be manually entered.
-For more information look at the documentation.
+For more information look at the documentation or the tests.

 ## Installion